Student organizations and activities

 Academic Honor Society

 Phi Beta Kappa celebrates and advocates excellence in the liberal arts and sciences.
-Its campus chapters invite for induction the most outstanding arts and sciences students.
-The Society sponsors activities to advance these studies — the humanities, the social sciences, and the natural sciences — in higher education and in the world community at large.
+Its campus chapters invite for induction the most outstanding students in the arts and sciences.
+The Society sponsors activities to advance these studies — the humanities, the social sciences, and the natural sciences — in higher education and in the global community.
 UMBC Chapter Information.

 Tau Beta Pi